Nicky Hoseck

 Barefoot and injured, they walked for six and a half days, covering an impressive 150km that saw them travel through Butterworth - one of the few white settlements in the region - and onto Mount Coke.
 From there, the motley crew hopped on an ox wagon to Port Elizabeth, where they caught a boat to Cape Town.

-There they met Charles Etienne Boniface, a fellow Frenchman and prominent member of literary life in the Cape, who, upon hearing their stories, wrote a 200-page account of their experiences entitled Narrative of the Shipwreck of the French Vessel the Eole on the Coast of Kaffraria in April 1829.
+There they met Charles Etienne Boniface, a fellow Frenchman and prominent member of literary life in the Cape, who, upon hearing their stories, wrote a 200-page account of their experiences entitled Narrative of the Shipwreck of the French Vessel the Eole on the Coast of Kaffraria in April 1829

 This narrative garnered little interest at the time of its publication and disappeared into obscurity.
 When it was rediscovered, it became known as a “forgotten book about a forgotten shipwreck.”
-The narrative was subsequently translated into English by Dr David Culpin and is now recognised as “an important contribution to existing knowledge of travel writing."
+The narrative was subsequently translated into English by Dr David Culpin and is now recognised as “an important contribution to existing knowledge of travel writing.

 Despite it being nearly 200 years since the sinking of the Eole, the remains of the ship are still visible on the rocks beyond Wavecrest beach.
 Few riders will notice the pile of rusted chains nestled among the boulders, especially as they prepare for the infamous Wavecrest gallop, but there it stands as a silent testament to the ship's final moments and the harrowing journey of its survivors.